 Nevertheless, I think it’s interesting to travel back in time and study some of the odd beliefs our ancestors held.
 For that reason, I present to you some of the strangest Polish Christmas Eve superstitions.

-Wigilia predicts the rest of the year: An old Polish belief claims that whatever you do on this day will affect your entire year.
+An old Polish belief claims that whatever you do on this day will affect your entire year.
 If you fight with your loved ones, it’s a sign that the upcoming year will be filled with strife.
-If you stay clean and healthy on Wigilia, you will stay clean and healthy all year.
+If you stay fit and healthy on Wigilia, you will stay fit and healthy all year long.
 Lending out money or objects to others was once avoided for fear that the upcoming year would find you lacking food or other necessities.

 When you consider how perilous life was in old Polish days—harsh winters, the chance of crop failures, etc.—you can begin to understand why such beliefs existed.
 Any form of reassurance that you would make it in one piece to next Christmas was embraced.
 Acting properly on Wigilia gave you a feeling of greater control over life’s unpredictabilities in the coming year.

-Keep it even, Steven: Poles used to strongly believe that at supper time on Wigilia, there must be an even number of people seated around the table or else there would be bad luck in the upcoming year.
 Having 13 people was the worst scenario because the number 13 represented Judas, the apostle who betrayed Christ.
-Odd-numbered families would place an extra plate anyway just to keep things even.
+Odd-numbered families would place an extra plate anyway, just to keep things even.